Tom Murphy Player Props: Mariners vs. Pirates

 Tom Murphy At The Plate

-- Murphy is hitting .220 with six doubles, a home run and two walks.
+- Murphy has six doubles, a home run and two walks while hitting .220.

-- He has homered in one of 19 games, and in 1.6% of his plate appearances.

-- Murphy has an RBI in one game this season, and it was more than one in that game.
+- Murphy has an RBI in one game this year, and it was more than one in that game.

-- In three of 19 games this season, he has scored, including multiple runs once.
+- He has scored at least one run three times this season (15.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.